cathiele/rpngo/USER_GUIDE.md

 3. Call the `+` operator which pulls 2 stack values (`2`, `3`) and pushes the result `5`

 You can use the up arrow to browse command history.
-Command history might make the `2 3 +` style more effective than using separate lines.
+Command history might make the `2 3 +` style more convenient than using separate lines.

-There are some technical reasons I could use to argue for RPN (no parens needed, etc) but my main personal reason is that I saw my test scores in college jump after switching because I made fewer mistakes than with my previous caculator.
+There are some technical reasons I could use to argue for RPN (no parenthesis needed, etc) but my main personal reason is that I saw my test scores in college jump after switching because I made fewer mistakes than with my previous calculator.
 I carry that positive feeling with me to this day and simply enjoy using them now.

 ## Editing Features